Civil-Service-Human-Resources/csl-service/README.md

 Run the application either using IDE e.g. Intellij or Maven or Docker as follows:

-* Intellij: Use any one of the following option
+* Intellij: Use any one of the following option:
   * `` Run -> Run 'CslServiceApplication' ``
   * `` Run -> Debug 'CslServiceApplication' ``